mbuczko/clj-skalar/README.md

 * base  : is a number of minimum sessions that need to be kept opened and ready for incoming requests.
 * capacity : is a number of requests each session can handle.
 Once the number of session exceeds _capacity_ a new session is being added.
 * max : maximum number of sessions that can be created.
-* working-dir : a directory where GM session starts in.
-All the paths (input and output file) are relative to this location, if not provided as absolute ones.

-Default pool is defined with `base=3`, `capacity=6`, `max=8`, `working-dir=.` and that simply translates to:
+Default pool is defined with `base=3`, `capacity=6`, `max=8`, and that simply translates to:

-_keep 3 opened sessions by default, consequently add new ones if number of requests for each existing session exceeds 6, but do not create more than 8 sessions in total;
+_keep 3 opened sessions by default, consequently add new ones if number of requests for each existing session exceeds 6, but do not create more than 8 sessions in total_
-start GM sessions in current directory._

 Each additionally created session will be immediately closed and removed from pool when number of request drops down to 0 at some point in time.